Search ×

 Napoleon's tomb, Paris, France.

-Burial Round of the Dôme des Invalides, Paris, Region of Île-de-France, France.
+Burial Round of the Dôme des Invalides, Paris, Region of Île-de-France, France

-Tomb of Napoleon (northwest view)
+Tomb of Napoleon (NW view).

-Hôtel des Invalides as seen from the Eiffel Tower.
+Hôtel des Invalides from the Eiffel Tower.

-Tomb of Jerome Bonaparte in the Saint Jerome chapel in les Invalides, France.
+Tomb of Jerome Bonaparte in the Saint Jerome Chapel in Les Invalides, France.

 Tomb of Marshal Lyautey in the Saint Gregory (northwestern) chapel of Les Invalides, Paris, France.

-Tomb of Joseph Bonaparte at Les Invalides.
+Tomb of Joseph Bonaparte at Les Invalides

 Nave of Saint-Louis-des-Invalides Cathedral, Paris, France.